Getting Started

 --config=/etc/otel-collector-config.yaml

-Modify the code to export spans via OTLP
+Modify the command to export spans and metrics via OTLP

-The next step is to modify the code to send spans to the collector via OTLP instead of the console.
+The next step is to modify the command to send spans and metrics to the collector via OTLP instead of the console.

 To do this, install the OTLP exporter package: